Tūhoe Living Building - Lake Waikaremoana, New Zealand

 This luxury home showcases clever design, premium timbers and expert construction to create a stunningly beautiful look

-The cleverly detailed lining feature, in Vulcan Panelling with a clear finish, will require little to no maintenance.
+The cleverly detailed lining feature, in Vulcan Panelling with Protector - Clear, will require little to no maintenance.

-The matching garage door is seamless, with Vulcan Cladding finished in Teak.
+The matching garage door is seamless, with Vulcan Cladding finished in Protector - Teak.